 Please read if you have specific requirements that must be met by a blogger’s review.
 Do not request more than once for me to review a book.
 Feel free to e-mail me (seventy two days @ gmail .com) about anything you see here, though I will only respond to review requests that interest me.

-• NOT CURRENTLY ACCEPTING REQUESTS Currently considering traditionally published books (print preferred; will accept digital but not PDF or DOC files) in which I have an interest.
+- Currently considering traditionally published books (print or digital) in which I have an interest.

-• Reviews are posted here on Falling Letters, GoodReads, and Twitter.
-Abbreviated reviews may be posted to Indigo.
+- Reviews are posted here on Falling Letters, GoodReads, Twitter, and Bluesky.

 Privacy Policy